 He received his Ph.D. in Electrical Engineering and Computer Science at the Unversity of Bologna.
 He has published more than 110 papers in international journals and conferences mainly in the fields of business intelligence and pattern recognition, and a research book on data warehouse design.
 He joined several research projects on the above areas and is member of the steering committee of ER (Int.
 Conf. on Conceptual Modeling).

 Business intelligence (BI), motivations, objectives, definitions and solutions.
 Data warehousing as an enabling technology for BI: architectures, techniques and methodologies of On-Line Analytical Processing (OLAP) for data analysis.
 Multidimensional modeling with the Dimensional Fact Model (DFM).
 Self-service BI platforms.
 Relational OLAP.
 What-if analysis.
-Laboratory exercises on OLAP, DFM and self-service BI.Data Science
+Laboratory exercises on OLAP, DFM and self-service BI.Data Science and Business Analytics

 Database Management Systems, the relational model: relationships integrity bonds.
 System functions and applications portfolio, the formalities of the analysis and process model, planning and business process reengineering, business intelligence.
 Data warehousing: architecture, techniques of data access, conceptual models.
 Data mining techniques.Finance, Control and Auditing